 completion of the 65,000 tonne aircraft carrier.
 She will be floated out of the

 dock later this month and berthed in the basin, where teams will continue to

 outfit the ship and steadily bring her systems to life in preparation for sea trials in 2016.
 Meanwhile, teams across the UK are

-first major hull section will be delivered from Glasgow at the end of July.
-Final assembly of HMS PRINCE OF WALES will begin
+the first major hull section will be delivered from Glasgow at the end of July.
+Final assembly of HMS PRINCE OF WALES will

 The aircraft carriers HMS QUEEN ELIZABETH and HMS PRINCE OF WALES are being delivered by the Aircraft Carrier

 Alliance, a unique partnering relationship between BAE Systems, Thales UK, Babcock and the Ministry of Defence.

 McGeoch Technology has supplied over 12,000 lighting units for the ship together with 300 control & instrumental panels